 1) Connect your power supply cord to your wall outlet.

-2) Connect your RCA cables and ground wire (which come permanently attached to the bottom of the turntable—you cannot switch these out) to your phono preamp or intergrated amplifier
+2) Connect your RCA cables and ground wire (which come permanently attached to the bottom of the turntable—you cannot switch these out) to your phono preamp or integrated amplifier

 3) Install the belt around both the motor pulley and sub-platter